 Football Manager is one of the most popular virtual reality sports games in the world.

-Players can take the reins of the biggest clubs in football, overseeing superstars, or challenge themselves by working their way up divisions to glory in whatever country they choose.
+Players can take the reins of the biggest clubs in football, overseeing the careers of superstars, or challenge themselves by working their way up divisions to glory in whatever country they choose.

-With details about this year's game now trickling out into the public domain, Goal takes a look at what we know so far.
+With details about this year's game now being released into the public domain, Goal takes a look at what we know so far.

 FOOTBALL MANAGER 18 RELEASE DATE